 The the Grounds of L.A.'s Latest Green CompoundView All 8 Photos

-Of course family members could always spill over into the other buildings, which were substantially constructed right there on the premises and have many interesting architectural features.
-It was suggested that the building with the full kitchen and high ceilings could be used as a master bedroom – or perhaps the two-story building with the outdoor shower would work for the parents.
-Mom and Dad would probably want to install a robust, high tech intercom system to keep an eye on the kids if their living quarters are so spread out.
+Of course, family members could always spill over into the other buildings, which were substantially constructed right there on the premises and have many interesting architectural features.
+It was suggested that the building with the full kitchen and high ceilings could be used as a master bedroom — or perhaps the two-story building with the outdoor shower would work for the parents.
+Mom and Dad would probably want to install a robust, high-tech intercom system to keep an eye on the kids if their living quarters were so spread out.

 The compound might be more ideally suited for some sort of creative campus with the main house serving as office space.
 Individuals could live-in and work on independent projects, yet still be just a stone’s throw away from each other.
 There are five bedrooms and four bathrooms total, and an infinite number of practical configurations.
 Still, a buyer would need to investigate zoning issues.